techidaily/site-win11-tips/source/_posts/preventing-dual-camera-access-in-windows-apps.md

  To close a background app, click the**Up-arrow** icon in the system tray.
 Next, right-click on the app name and select**Exit** ,**Quit** , or**Close** .

  You can also end the app using the camera from the Task Manager.
-Check out our guide to learn[how to use the Windows Task Manager](https://www.makeuseof.com/how-to-use-windows-task-manager/) .
+Check out our guide to learn [how to use the Windows Task Manager](https://www.makeuseof.com/how-to-use-windows-task-manager/) .
 But if you need to fix the issue quickly, here's how to end background apps using it:

 1. Right-click on**Start** and select**Task Manager.**
 2. In Task Manager, open the**Process** tab.